Document delivery services

 Books and other physical items will be shipped either to the Cline library Ask Us!
 Desk or to an address, depending on your distance from the Flagstaff mountain campus.
 Go to your account and choose a pickup location.
 Options include:

 - Cline library Ask Us!
 Desk: available to individuals residing in the Flagstaff area.

 - Home delivery: available to NAU faculty, staff, and students residing outside of the Flagstaff area (enter mailing address and phone number for delivery)

 - Add a borrower: If you would like another person to pick up your item for you, you can add them as a borrower to your library account.

-When must I return the item?
+When do I have to return the item?
 Accordion Closed

 Articles and book chapters